biosaxs-dev/molass-develop/chapters/07/documentation.md

     ・ _config.yml
     ・ _toc.yml

 These files are usually placed either at the root of the repository or the docs sub folder.
-Compare them with those of an existing book, then you should begin to know how to edit.
+Compare them with those of an existing book you already know, then you should begin to know how to edit.

 See also as you proceed: